marwac-9/LTU-labs/opengl_graphics_physics/subdivision_opengl/README.md

 ## Specific keys for this project
 Keys 1-3 will toggle between different subdivision meshes.
-They are subdivided in real-time as you switch between scenes.
+Meshes are subdivided in real-time as you switch between scenes.
 Toggle wireframe/shaded mode with TAB key.
 Press LCTRL+S to save the subdivided mesh to obj file.